rtsaad/CarND-Vehicle-Detection/writeup_template.md

 * Spatial binning of size 16x16 pixel resolution;
 * Color histogram with 68 bins and range of 0 to 256;
 * Histogram of oriented Gradients of the Y channel with 8 orientations and cells of 8x8 pixels;
+* Finally, all features are scaled to zero mean and unit variance.

 <!--
 After the training data is loaded, the set of cars are shuffled before splitting into Train and Test Set.
 We shuffle the data to try to remove the over fitting caused by the sequence of images when the data is extracted from a video.